Elevating the insights of climate justice leaders advancing equitable, community-based solutions to the climate crisis.

 (El Paso, TX)

-Amanecer People’s Project will complete a short documentary “The Definitive History of the Climate Charter,” a retrospective on how local, Latine, young organizers ran a bold, ambitious, power-threatening ballot initiative campaign for local-level climate action (the El Paso Climate Charter, Proposition K).
-It will compile footage collected during the span of the campaign, scripted narration to summarize events, and interviews of leaders of the Prop K campaign.
-This retrospective will cover the pitfalls, triumphs, and lessons learned during the campaign.
-It will outline the strategies deployed by polluting elites who utilized their political connections to spend nearly 2 million dollars against progressive climate action as well as the narrative tropes weaponized against the organization that ultimately led the community to vote against their own self-interest.
+Amanecer People’s Project completed a documentary “The Definitive History of the Climate Charter,” a retrospective on how local, Latine, young organizers ran a bold, ambitious, power-threatening ballot initiative campaign for local-level climate action (the El Paso Climate Charter, Proposition K).
+This documentary covers the pitfalls, triumphs, and lessons learned during the Prop K campaign.
+It also outlines the strategies deployed by polluting elites who utilized their political connections to spend nearly 2 million dollars against progressive climate action as well as the narrative tropes weaponized against the organization that ultimately led the community to vote against their own self-interest.
+We worked with Amanecer's staff to help spread their story through this Lab insight newsletter* and a subsequent webinar/teaser screening.

 Groundwork Ohio River Valley